Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

   ## Important Configuration Parameters

-  This plugin includes many configuration parameters that allow a finely grained customization.
+  This plugin includes many configuration parameters that allow finely grained customization.
-  The following steps will help you getting started setting up the plugin:
+  The following steps will help you get started setting up the plugin:

   1. Configure: `config.issuer`.